seanjng/Reddit-Image-Downloader-bot/README.md

 For now, the bot doesn't currently log in to Reddit, it just runs via the command line.
 I'm planning to add logging in in the future, that way I can communicate with the bot without having to access it via the command line.

-Before starting the bot, you should run `initializeDatabase.py` with the `make` argument.
+Before starting the bot, you should run `initializeDatabase.py make`.
 This will initialize the database that keeps track of what images you've saved already.

 If at any time you want to reset the database, `initializeDatabase.py reset` will do that for you.